-If you have an online profile, such as MySpace or Facebook, be aware, what you publish on the Internet for the world to see could end up sabotaging your future.
+If you have an online profile, such as Facebook, be aware, what you publish on the Internet for the world to see could end up sabotaging your future.

 The Internet is a playground for sexual predators.
 Learn how to protect your children with these Internet safety resources.

 If you need help when it comes to raising your children, Dr. Phil has advice for making it through tricky parenting dilemmas.

 Imagine if you found out your teenage daughter was falling in love with an older man on the Internet and concocting a plan to be together 5,591 miles away in a war-torn country.
 This is an alert to all parents: Do you know what your child is doing on the computer?

 There are no set rules for parenting, and oftentimes, what works with one child may not work with another.
 The following are tips for changing your behavior that will in turn change the way you and your child relate.

 If you are ready to be the parent your child needs you to be, follow these steps to put the past behind you, change your approach to parenting that has not worked, and focus on what lies ahead.

 Do you have a child who throws tantrums and won't behave?
 Dr. Frank Lawlis, author of Mending the Broken Bond, suggests parents teach their children how to language their feelings using a mindsight, the ability to read and react to the emotions of others.

 Do you openly show favoritism to one of your children?
 Is your bond stronger with a certain child than with another?
 Dr. Phil cautions parents who play favorites, explaining how it can be toxic to all the children in the home, including the "star" child.

 For some people, winning is everything, but their competitive nature is ruining relationships with their family members.
 Dr. Phil offers the following advice for competitive people to learn how to overcome their overly competitive nature, learn to relax and enjoy what they have.